Installation & Setup

 Option 1: import

-Then, in the entrypoint of your project, add the following imports:
+Then, in the entrypoint of your project (typically a file named root, index, or main), add the following import statement:

 import "@jrgermain/stylesheet/index.css";